yossy17/twitter-kaizen/Description/en.md

 ### Display time and date in sidebar

 look in the lower right hand corner of the taskbar, but I get fidgety when I don't see the time on the page.
-Also, I have customized the taskbar so the date is a little hard to see.

 ### Reclaim Twitter (restore icon)